Installation

 info::Dependency IsolationWe strongly recommend always using a container, virtualization, or sandboxing environment of some kind when developing using Python; installing things system-wide is yucky (for a variety of reasons) nine times out of ten.

-is installed:- A modern (3.2 or newer) version of the
+A modern (3.2 or newer) version of the pymongo

 declarative syntax toolkit.